teghnet/x/README.md

-# eXperimental Go packages and modules
+# eXperimental Go Modules and Packages